guilhermeabel/php-api/README.md

   - Use MongoDB for document storage and Golang services for data aggregation.
   - When enough data is collected, the Golang service will generate reports and store them in MongoDB.
   - Later retrieval of reports will be fast and efficient.
+- **How to provide visibility into the system?**
+  - Use Grafana and Prometheus for monitoring.
+- **How to provide notifications to the user?**
+  - Use Apache Kafka for message queuing.
+  - Use Golang services to consume messages and send notifications.
+- **How to provide authentication and authorization?**
+  - Use a shared authentication service for all components.
+  - Use JWT tokens for authentication.

 ## Future Features